duyet/blog/content/posts/2015/2015-09-16-git-19-tips-for-everyday-git-use.md

 ## 15. Stash only some files ##
 **Sample**`git stash —keep-index` or `git stash -p`
-If you don’t yet know what `git stash` does, it simply puts all your unsaved changes on a “git stack” of sorts.
+If you don’t yet know what `git stash` does, it simply puts all your unsaved changes on a "git stack" of sorts.
 Then at a later time you can do `git stash pop` and your changes will be re-applied.
 You can also do `git stash list` to see all your stashed changes.
 Take a look at `man git stash` for more options.
 One limitation of regular `git stash` is that it will stash all of the files at once.
 And sometimes it is handy to only stash some of the file, and keep the rest in your working tree.
 Remember the magic `-p`command?
 Well it’s really handy with `git stash` as well.
 As you may have probably guessed by now, it will ask you to see which chunks of changes you want to be stashed.
 Make sure to hit `?` while you at it to see all available options.